RVCC-IDMX/arcane-wiki-template/README.md

 ## Add the netlify.toml file to your repository

-1. Create a netlify.tom file in the root of your repo loading the netlify-plugin-cloudinary plugin.
+1. Create a netlify.toml file in the root of your repo loading the netlify-plugin-cloudinary plugin.

 ```
 [[plugins]]